 Connecting with Nature

 I simply connected with nature every day.
 I saw raw beauty in the tarns I swam in, noticing little details such as tiny glistening raindrops on the moss as I relaxed under a waterfall.
 The cold brings you back to the present moment.
 Hiking in the fells, passing shaded trees at that time, brought me a delicious smell of seasonal wild garlic.
 Walking barefoot, I explored movement, climbing and hanging from trees.
 My adventures every day were a balance of struggles and challenges, yet I felt alive as they rewarded me with more joy, more fulfilment and a sense of purpose as I explored and anchored.

 I saw that everything was active in nature.
 I experienced this and I began to feel a part of this balance.
 I now believe the stewardship of nature and our environment begins with loving ourselves in nature and feeling our connection to it.

 This has led me to welcome change in what I eat and what I wear.
-I now have minimalized my wardrobe and enjoy wearing natural fibers.
+I now have minimalized my wardrobe and enjoy wearing natural fibres.
 I actively seek clothes that are independently made, local with an ethos that is more aligned to the way I live.
-I came across the Findra store at the Kendal Mountain Festival in 2016.
-The marin merino cowl navy neck top, yellow merino neck warmer and oatmeal hat has travelled on the Camino and mount Snezka in Poland and even met Wim Hof!
+I came across the FINDRA store at the Kendal Mountain Festival in 2016.
+The marin merino cowl navy neck top, yellow merino neck warmer and oatmeal hat has travelled on the Camino and Mount Snezka in Poland and even met Wim Hof!